Evan W. Patton, Audrey Seo, and Franklyn Turbak,

 Student Term Paper

 X. Deng, E.W.
-Patton, Enabling Multi-User Computational Thinking with Collaborative Blocks Programming in MIT App Inventor term paper, Massachusetts Institute of Technology, Fall 2017.
+Patton, (2017) Enabling Multi-User Computational Thinking with Collaborative Blocks Programming in MIT App Inventor.
+In: Proceedings of the 1st International Conference on Computational Thinking in Education (July 13-15, 2017, Hong Kong, China).

 Collaboration becomes increasingly important in programming as projects become more complex.
 With traditional text-based programming languages, programmers typically use a source code management system to manage the code, merge code from multiple editors, and optionally lock files for conflict-free editing.
 There is a limited corpus of work around collaborative editing of code in visual programming languages such as block-based programming.
 We propose an extension to MIT App Inventor, a web-based visual platform for